Para leer esta página en español, desplácese hacia arriba y haga clic en el enlace que dice "Translate" (Traducir) y elija "Spanish" (español).

 Yes, state and federal vaccine regulatory agencies have approved use of the vaccines as a “mix and match” booster option.
 This means your single booster dose could be a different brand than your original vaccine series.
 Eligibility and booster dose timing is based on the brand of your original vaccine series.
 For example,

-- If you originally received Johnson & Johnson, you may receive a Pfizer, Moderna (half dose), or Johnson & Johnson booster vaccine two months after your original dose.
+- If you originally received Johnson & Johnson, you may receive a Pfizer, Moderna, or Johnson & Johnson booster vaccine two months after your original dose.

-- If you originally received Moderna or Pfizer and you meet eligibility for a booster, you may receive a Pfizer, Moderna (half dose) or Johnson & Johnson booster vaccine six months after completing your original vaccine series.
+- If you originally received Moderna or Pfizer and you meet eligibility for a booster, you may receive a Pfizer, Moderna or Johnson & Johnson booster vaccine two months after completing your original vaccine series.

-Where can I access a booster or third dose?
+Where can I access a booster or additional dose?

-Most vaccine providers in Marin County are providing third doses and boosters to people who are eligible.
+Most vaccine providers in Marin County are providing vaccines to people who are eligible.
 Vaccine providers include:

 - Healthcare Providers (your personal doctor or physician)